Summary: Daniel’s prophecies about Alexander came true.

 PURPOSE OF ARTICLE: To show that the prophecies in Daniel pertaining to Alexander were fulfilled accurately.

-Besides the fact that these two parties did not yet exist and that there were not even as many states required for that number of electoral votes, this would be a preposterous situation.
+Besides the fact that atomic bombs did not exist and a first world war had not even erupted yet, this would be a preposterous situation.
 You might think to yourself that no one can predict the future – at least, not until you see what happens in the book of Daniel.

 1. The Prophecy of Daniel 8

 In Daniel 8, Daniel experiences a vision in which he sees a ram standing on the bank of the Ulai canal.
 Then a male goat from the west goes across the face of the whole earth without touching the ground.
 The goat has a conspicuous horn between its eyes.
 Daniel describes the ensuing battle: the goat runs towards the ram in powerful wrath, strikes the ram, breaks its two horns, and tramples on it.
 Then the goat becomes great, but when it is strong, its own great horn is broken.
 In its place come four conspicuous horns pointing toward the four winds of heaven. (vv.
 3-8)